rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 When a rash of fake money found its way into an Oregon community it left residents and many small business owners holding the bag.
 Cautionary tales provides a good reminder to provide information and training to employees in how to spot counterfeit currency.

-Counterfeit Currency Scams a Good Reminder – US Small Business Owners Need to Know How to Spot Fake Money
+Counterfeit Currency Scams a Good Reminder – US Small Business Owners Need to Know How to Spot Counterfeit Bills

 Can you (and your employees) spot fake money?

-Residents selling items on Craigslist in the Corvallis, Oregon area fell victim to thieves using counterfeit $20 dollar bills to purchase electronic devices.
-Though two of the suspected counterfeiters have already been arrested, the incidence serves as a good reminder to all – including small business owners – of how important it is for employees to know how to spot a fake.
+Residents selling items on Craigslist in the Corvallis, Oregon area fell victim to thieves using counterfeit $20 bills to purchase electronic devices.
+Though two of the suspected counterfeiters have already been arrested, the incident serves as a good reminder to all—including small business owners—of how important it is for employees to know how to spot a fake.

 Download the Know Your Money pdf to email or print out to share with your staff.

-One other way that scammers try to fool unsuspecting sellers is by using real money, but altering the denomination (called “Raised Notes”).
+Another way that scammers try to fool unsuspecting sellers is by using real money but altering the denomination (called “Raised Notes”).
 It would be easy for cashiers in a fast-paced setting to quickly scan the denomination numbers on the corners but fail to notice that the portrait and words don’t match.

 Training clerks, cashiers, wait staff and others who accept money in your organization to review these key areas can help them spot fake currency before counterfeit money scams result in theft from your organization.